The Snake, the Mobster, and the GSP

 “Am I gonna need to send someone to knock over a truck to get the stuff or what,” Victor jokes to no one’s amusement.
 “Gimme a phone.
 I’ll get it done.”

-“That won’t be necessary Mister Domenico,” the nurse says.
+“That won’t be necessary Mister Dominico,” the nurse says.

 The orderly quietly continues her work, while the nurse helps Victor before eventually leaving.

-“Yvonne,” Victor called out after hearing Yvonne was corrected by a nurse.
+“Yvonne,” Victor called out after hearing Yvonne corrected by the nurse.
 “Listen, hon. keep doing what you do.
 I’ll take any help I can get.”

 “She’s right.
 I get carried away pretending to be a nurse.”